 Recently a friend suggested to me that I should speak to him about moving them to a care-taking facility like an old age home, but I cannot broach the subject with him.
 We also belong to a community where it is expected that we will look after the parents.
 My husband is a dutiful child but cannot see that even our children are suffering because they end up looking after the grandparents after coming back from school.
 It is hindering their study time etc. The situation is taking its toll and I know that we cannot live like this for too long.
 What should I do?

-– Hire a help or a nurse to come and take care of them during the time that none of you are able to.
+– Hire help or a nurse to come and take care of them during the time that none of you is able to.

 – Try counselling for the emotional support you obviously need, and to gain skills to deal with the particulars of your condition.

 – Find regular hours (at least four hours a week) to do what you enjoy and find relaxing and recreational.
 I cannot emphasize the importance of spending time with yourself.
 Incorporate yoga and meditation into your routine.

 – Look for a daycare centre for your parents-in-law and see how that arrangement works out.

 To take steps in any of the above or other direction, remember a relatively balanced state of mind is essential.
 Developing physical illness as a response to an unpleasant stimulus is a problem independent of the triggers you face; whether it is taking care of in-laws or looking after the household and professional challenges.
 Hence, this needs to be attended separately and address in a way that addresses the core of the issue and not just the nature of the trigger.